2023 Under-19 Women's T20 World Cup qualification: Points table

-Match list
+Fixtures

 East Asia-Pacific

 The East Asia-Pacific qualifier was hosted by Indonesia from 3-5 July 2022.

 As Indonesia and Papua New Guinea were the only teams participating, the qualifier was scheduled as a three-match series.
 Indonesia won the series 2–1 and thus qualified for the 2023 ICC Under-19 Women's T20 World Cup, the first time any cricket team from Indonesia has made it to a World Cup.

 Match list

 Europe

-The European qualifier was a three-match series between Netherlands and Scotland, hosted by the former from 9-11 August 2022.
+The Europe qualifier was a three-match series between Netherlands and Scotland, hosted by the former from 9-11 August 2022.
 Scotland won the series 3–0 to secure qualification for the Under-19 World Cup.